 There’s no doubt about it.
 Since coming onto the scene just a few years ago, companies like Uber and Lyft are drastically changing how we get around our cities.
 Even a venerable institution like a yellow New York taxi cab isn’t safe from the disruption.
 Transportation network companies have made getting around the area cheaper, faster, and less of a hassle.

-(Note: If you are a first-time user with Lyft, you can sign up at this link to receive a $50 ride credit good toward your first rides.)
+(Note: If you are a first-time user with Lyft, you can sign up at this link to receive FREE ride credit good toward your first rides.)

 Currently, the services cover the entire New York City area, including airports and cities in New Jersey.
 That means no matter which airport you fly into or which hotel you stay, you are likely in the service area and can get a ride.